ernivani/Procedural-Game-Development-Journey/README.md

 ---

-# Procedural Galaxy Explorer
+# Procedural Game Development

-Welcome to **Procedural Galaxy Explorer**!
+Welcome to **Procedural Game Development**!
 This repository is a journey through procedural generation, culminating in a procedurally generated space exploration game where each solar system is generated from a unique seed.
 Along the way, we’ll build and showcase projects focused on procedural techniques and game mechanics.

 ## Overview